MacLemon/CongressChecklist/README.md

 - LED throwies
 - Tesla coils
 - Chocolate Fountain
-- Headphones (Closed type) (so you don't have to talk to other carbon units while traveling)
+- Headphones (Closed type) (so you don't have to talk/listen to other carbon units while traveling)
 - replacement plush cushions for headphones
 - Neck cushion (for long journeys)
 - All your devices!!1 ((Raspberry|Orange|Banana) Pi, Arduino, FreedomBox, DreamPlug, …)